-While the indicator may look like noise, if you zoom in (click and drag left to right across the data range you want to see), it will make more sense.
-It is an active indicator which can change daily, and this chart has 20 years of data.
+While the indicator may look like noise, if you zoom in (click-and-drag left-to-right across the data range you want to see), it will make more sense.
+It is an active indicator which can change daily, and this chart has 23 years of data.

 From Dec.
-31, 1996 through Dec.
-30, 2016, following the CrystalBull Trading Indicator would have, hypothetically, produced a Total Return 70 times that of a Buy-and-Hold strategy (23260% vs. 332%), with an average compound annual total return of 31.35% APR (The compound annual growth rate of the S&P 500 during this period was just 7.59% APR).
-The Indicator had 230 round turn trades (about one per month).
+31, 1996 through Nov.
+29, 2019, following the CrystalBull Trading Indicator would have, hypothetically, produced a Total Return 79 times that of a Buy-and-Hold strategy (40696% vs. 517%), with an average compound annual total return of 30.1% APR (The compound annual growth rate of the S&P 500 during this period was just 8.3% APR).
+The Indicator had 262 round turn trades (about one per month), and was in the market (exposed to market risk) about half the time.
 Click here to see the current readings of the CrystalBull Trading Indicator

 HOW TO USE: The yellow line in the center chart represents the CrystalBull Trading Indicator.
 It is displayed in a standard technical analysis format, where a reading above +50 (red line) represents a possible negative trend reversal (market appears overbought, and may trend downward going forward), and a reading below -50 (green line) represents a possible favorable trend reversal (market appears oversold, and may trend higher going forward).
 The official readings are calculated after all the closing data are in for each day.
 Trades are done at the market open the following day.
 The model assumes that the market open prices match the previous days' closing prices.
 The Indicator chart draws a line from data point to data point.
 Where that line crosses the green or red line is not relevant; Monitor only the data points along the line.